DuncanSamson/sem/use-cases/use-case8.md

 Primary task.

 ### Preconditions
-Employee is eligible for deletion per policy (e.g., left company + retention window passed).
-HR has delete permission.
-Database reachable.
+Employee record exists and is eligible for deletion.
+HR has permission to delete.
+Database is available.

 ### Success End Condition
-Record is deleted (or anonymised if policy requires), no longer visible in standard views/reports.
+Record is deleted.

 ### Failed End Condition
 Record remains; nothing is removed.